Barr says DOJ was consulted before Soleimani strike as Trump goes on defensive

 “When Democrats try to defend him, it’s a disgrace to our country.
 They can’t do that,” Trump said.
 “And let me tell you, it’s not working politically very well for them.
 We killed the number one terrorist in the world, Soleimani, and it should have been done 20 years ago.”

+Separately, a senior State Department official told Fox News, “We still have concerns about Iranian proxy groups in the region...
+The United States has made clear that we plan on being disproportional in our response to Iranian aggression.
+That hopefully... will result in the deterrence that we’re looking for.”

-Fox News’ Joshua Nelson and The Associated Press contributed to this report.
+Fox News’ Rich Edson, Joshua Nelson and The Associated Press contributed to this report.